 Ankle deep in stagnant water the rancid air magnified the sense of claustrophobia I felt as me and 5 other Indian-Jones wannabes trudged through the 70-year-old tunnels the Japanese Imperial Navy forced locals to dig during WWII (1941-45) on Lamma Island (南丫島) in Hong Kong.
 We were on a mission to find out what had survived of these secretive subterranean hide-outs which were rumoured to have been used as munition stores, and the base of operations for a flotilla of ‘kamikaze boats’ (神風洞).

 With every turn of the dark catacombs, I wondered aloud whether we should mark our way.
-The thought of being lost in a vertical abyss reminded of numerous horror clichés like cave scream flick The Descent where curiosity got the better of the over eager explorers.
+The thought of being lost in a vertical abyss reminded me of numerous horror clichés like cave scream flick The Descent where curiosity got the better of the over-eager explorers.

 Suddenly our leader shrieked that he had spotted a rat (posthumously named Alfredo) and proceeded to swear vigorously in Italian while beating the walls with a bamboo cane he had originally brought to scare off water snakes and tarantulas.
 His taunts worked and the narrow path was cleared.
 The relief was short-lived as the floor began the slope upwards towards the ceiling until we could barely crawl any further.

-At first glance it appeared to be a dead-end but without the torch we could see daylight coming though a tight crack in the roof.
-Backpacks off, we squeezed on our backs one-by-one though the seemingly impossibly tight gap out into the welcoming warmth of the sunlight.
-After the visions of being entombed underground it was quite a relief.
+At first glance, it appeared to be a dead end but without the torch, we could see daylight coming through a tight crack in the roof.
+Backpacks off, we squeezed on our backs one-by-one through the seemingly impossibly tight gap out into the welcoming warmth of the sunlight.
+After the visions of being entombed underground, it was quite a relief.

 How to Get There

-Finding the tunnels is not easy and a local shop keeper warned us that some were dangerous to enter, so please remember that if you do go looking for them you do so at your own risk.
-You can reach Lamma Island by taking the ferry from Central Pier 4 to Sok Kwu Wan, a ride of about half and hour.
+Finding the tunnels is not easy and a local shopkeeper warned us that some were dangerous to enter, so please remember that if you do go looking for them you do so at your own risk.
+You can reach Lamma Island by taking the ferry from Central Pier 4 to Sok Kwu Wan, a ride of about half an hour.

 From the ferry pier take the coastal path right towards Lo So Shing.
 You’ll soon notice the kamikaze grottoes which are easily spotted due to their large openings and information plaques outside.